RossWebFS/the-wild-oasis-admin/README.md

         - hooks - for custom reusable hooks
         - layouts - for base application layout parts (header, footer, sidebar, etc.)
         - pages - for project pages
-        - services - for interactштп with the server part
+        - services - for interact with the server part
         - styles - for keeping global styles
         - ui - for reusable small components
         - utils - for reusable functions